Quick Answer: Flamingo Wins for Resort Feel, The LINQ Wins for Convenience

 Is The LINQ a party hotel?

-LINQ has a more social and energetic atmosphere than Flamingo, which makes it a stronger fit for travelers who want a younger, more active, and more convenience-driven stay.
+The LINQ has a more social and energetic atmosphere than Flamingo, but it is better described as a compact, convenience-driven hotel than a true party resort.
+It is a stronger fit for travelers who want a younger, more active center-Strip base.

 Is Flamingo worth paying more for than The LINQ?